borongzhang/back_projection_diffusion/README.md

 To use, place the `eta.h5` and `scatter.h5` files into a folder, then move that folder to the `data` directory.

 ## Baseline Models
-We have made the baseline deterministic models, the vanilla diffusion model, and the code for metrics used for comparison publicly available in the [repository](https://github.com/borongzhang/ISP_baseline).
+We have made the baseline deterministic models, and the U-ViT diffusion model publicly available in the [repository](https://github.com/borongzhang/ISP_baseline).

 ## Credits
 This repository makes use of code from the following sources: